bobfoster/avl-trees/README.md

 In each case, the replacement for the rotated node is now balanced and the resulting tree is correct.
-(These examples assume there is some ? value between a and b, perhaps 'aa'?)
+(These examples assume there is some ? value between b and c in 2, perhaps 'bb', or between a and b in 4, perhaps 'aa'?)

 The rotations are actually applied in a method we will call balanceNode, which fixes any imbalance it finds in a tree node.